suhaskamath2712/E0261_P11/README.md

 ---------------------------------------
 - Several Java files had end-of-line comments moved so that comments appear on standalone preceding lines (improves readability and avoids trailing comment noise).
 This includes `Calcite.java`, `FileIO.java`, `GetQueryPlans.java`, `LLM.java`, `LLMResponse.java`, and `Test.java`.
 - Clarifying inline comments were added in `Calcite.java` around canonicalization logic (CAST stripping, commutative normalization, inner-join flattening).
 These are explanatory only and do not change behavior.
-- A condensed LaTeX code reference has been added at `documentation/code_reference.tex` summarising these changes.
+- Markdown code reference is available at `documentation/code_reference.md` (supersedes the LaTeX draft in `documentation/code_reference.tex`).
+- Added `GetQueryPlans.getDatabaseSchema()` for quick schema inspection.

 Deprecation note
 ----------------